LasseHjort/cuRe/Readme.md

-### cuRe: An R package for estimating cure models and loss of lifetime ###
+### cuRe: An R-package for parametric cure model estimation ###

 Installation
 -----------

-The following packages needs to be installed
+The following package needs to be installed.

 ```
-pkgs <- c("numDeriv", "relsurv")
+pkgs <- c("numDeriv")
 install.packages(pkgs)
 ```

-The development branch of the rstpm2 package has to be installed in order to have proper generation of initial values.
+The development branch of the rstpm2 package has to be installed.
 ```
 library(githubinstall)
 gh_install_packages("rstpm2", ref = "develop")